Antonio Caro

-Antonio Caro (10 December 1950 – 29 March 2021) was a Colombian conceptual artist who created works since the late 1960s.
+Antonio José Caro Lopera (10 December 1950 – 29 March 2021) was a Colombian conceptual artist who created works since the late 1960s.
 He typically used non-traditional forms to create politically and socially charged critiques of Colombian issues.
-He died in Bogotá on 29 March 2021.
+He died in Bogotá on 29 March 2021, aged 70.

 Biography

-He is a contemporary artist known for using conceptualizations and iconic visuals that often make political commentary about his home country.
-Since 1970, Caro has built a career that, according to the categorizations of history and criticism, denotes an authentic example of conceptual art in Colombia.
-Since then, Caro's work has proposed a critical eye on social and political conditions in his country, as to their academic and popularly understood historical connotations.
-Caro's work is achieved through the implementation of informal procedures in traditional artistic practice, including photocopying, public installations, lectures, posters, and materials related to indigenous cultural practices, such as salt or achiote.
+Since 1970, Caro built a career that, according to the categorizations of history and criticism, denotes an authentic example of conceptual art in Colombia.

+He achieved his results through the implementation of informal procedures in traditional artistic practice, including photocopying, public installations, lectures, posters, and materials related to indigenous cultural practices, such as salt or achiote.
 The vast majority of his work makes use of text as a tool to communicate strong messages, but instead acquires the paradoxical nuances of a political nature as a means of production and dissemination.
-One may classify Caro's art as politically charged pop art.
 In 1998, Caro received the prestigious Guggenheim Fellowship.

-Some of his important works include: Sal (1971), Imperialism is a paper tiger (1972), "aquinocabeelarte" (art does not fit here) (1972), There is no case (1974), Colombia-Marlboro (1975), Colombia-Coca Cola (1977), Defend your talent (1977), "Todo está muy Caro" (Everything is too expensive) (1978), Homage to Manuel Quintin Lame (1979), Project 500 (1987), Onoto, among others.
+Some of his important works include: Sal (1971), Imperialism is a Paper Tiger (1972), There is No Case (1974), Colombia-Marlboro (1975), Colombia-Coca Cola (1977), Defend Your Talent (1977), Todo está muy Caro (Everything is too expensive; 1978), Homage to Manuel Quintin Lame (1979), Project 500 (1987), and Onoto, among others.

 Style

-Caro`s unique artistic style took on many forms throughout his career.
-However several key stylistic concepts have stayed with him throughout the years.
-One being Caro`s use of unusual materials.
-Ranging from metal, cardstock, salt and poster board Caro`s choice in material has never been that of traditional art.
-Likewise Caro has been a strong advocate against traditional art forms and throughout his career found ways to stray away from the typical.
-Lastly Caro`s most unique stylistic characteristic is his passion for creating art with a social or political message.
-Nearly all of Caro`s works are a political or social critique regarding what he believed to be important global and strictly Colombian issues.
+Caro's use of unusual materials included metal, cardstock, salt, and poster boards.
+He was a strong advocate against traditional art forms and, throughout his career, found ways to stray from the typical.
+He had a passion for creating art with a social or political message.
+Nearly all of his works are a political or social critique regarding what he believed to be important global and strictly Colombian issues.